andrewp2010/apettit_OSL/README.md

 # apettit OSL Library
 apettit_OSL is a library of utility OSL shaders.
-The OSL source code can be compiled via oslc and should be viable in any renderer that supports osl (though it may require upadtes for parameter metadata).
+The OSL source code can be compiled via oslc and should be viable in any renderer that supports osl (though it may require updates for parameter metadata dependent on the renderer).
 In addition this library provides the necessary scripts to convert compiled osl data into Side FX Houdini's native hda.
 The conversion scripts rely on Pixar Renderman's python library as a framework.

 ## Supported Platforms
-apettit_OSL is currently support on Windows platforms, and has been built and tested on Windows 10.
+apettit_OSL is currently supported on Windows platforms, and has been built and tested on Windows 10.

-The OSL source code is not dependen on platform, but rather the renderer.
+The OSL code is not dependent on platform, but rather the renderer.
 It has been build and tested on Renderman 24.4.
 Given the nature of OSL it should be supported in other renderers but support should be considered experimental at this time.

-I am actively working on porting apettit_OSL scrits to Linux. apettit_OSL script support should be considered experimental for Linux at this time.
+I am actively working on porting apettit_OSL scripts to Linux. apettit_OSL script support should be considered experimental for Linux at this time.

 ## Dependencies
-apettit_OSL was designed to be supported in SideFX Houdini through Pixar Renderman's framework.
-The required OSL dependencies are downloaded with a fresh install of Houdini.
-The following dependencies are recommended for the full support of apettit_OSL and its scripts:
+apettit_OSL was designed to be supported in SideFX Houdini through Pixar Renderman's python library.The following dependencies are required for the full support of apettit_OSL and its scripts:
  - [SideFX Houdini](https://www.sidefx.com/)
  - [Pixar's Renderman](https://renderman.pixar.com/)

+ Any other required OSL dependencies are downloaded with Houdini and Renderman.

  ### Optional
- If you just want to compile the osl source code the following dependencies are required:
+ If you just want to compile the osl code, and do not wish to use apettit_OSL custom scripts, then only following dependencies are required:
  - [OSL](https://github.com/AcademySoftwareFoundation/OpenShadingLanguage.git)

  ### Tested Versions